✓ Updated April 2026

 Frequently Asked Questions

-When is the absolute best time to visit Asunción, Paraguay, if I want to avoid the intense heat and humidity?
+When is the absolute best time to visit Asunción to avoid the intense heat and humidity?

-Beyond the main tourist sites, where can I find a truly authentic taste of Asunción?
+Beyond the main tourist sites, what's a hidden gem you'd recommend in Asunción?

 How many days do you need in Asunción, Paraguay?